Polarons in Binary Bose-Einstein Condensates: Results

-In this case, we plot the ID branch (the solid line) as a function of $\bar{m}$ in Fig.\ref{Ema}(a).
-The integral result can be reduced to the single bath case when we set $a_+=2$ (i.e., $a_{12}=0$), which is consistent with the result in Ref.~\cite{Novikov2009} (see details in appendix~\ref{A1}).
-It is worth noting that the second term of the polaron energy has a structure of the Lee-Huang-Yang term when all scattering lengths are equal in the system consisting of bosons and impurity~\cite{Novikov2009, Fetter1971}.
+The integral result can be reduced to the case of the single-component BEC. when $a_+=2$ (i.e., $a_{12}=0$), which is consistent with the result in Ref.~\cite{Novikov2009}.
+It is worth noting that the second term of the polaron energy has a structure of the Lee-Huang-Yang term when all scattering lengths are equal in the system consisting of bosons and an impurity~\cite{Novikov2009, Fetter1971}.

-{\it {Case 2}}: We consider the scatter lengths of intraspecies to be equal, $a=a_{11}=a_{22}$, and the magnitude of boson-impurity scatter lengths is the same but they have opposite signs, $a_{1I}=-a_{2I}$.
-Similarly, we get $\bar{a}=0$, $a_{\pm}=2(1\pm a_{12}/a)$, and $I^+_E=0$.
-We follow the same process as case 1 and get similar integral results except that $a_{+}$ in Eq.(\ref{EI}) need to be replaced by $a_{-}$, i.e., $I_{EC}^-\sim \sqrt{a_-}$.
-In case 2, we plot the IS branch (the dashed line) of energy of the polaron as a function of $\bar{m}$ in Fig.\ref{Ema}(a).
-The ID branch ($+$) in case 1 and IS branch ($-$) in case 2 both display similar behaviors only with a difference of coefficients.